 In this scenario, you have saved $843 in interest, and you paid your debts off 12 months sooner.

 ➗ Use our online Debt Consolidation Calculator to compare the cost of a consolidation loan to the cost of paying off your existing balances.

 Balance Transfer Credit Cards

 Another option is to transfer your debts to a credit card with a lower interest rate.
-Many credit card issuers offer balance transfer cards specifically designed for consolidation of other credit card balances.
+Many credit card issuers offer balance transfer cards specifically designed for the consolidation of other credit card balances.
 These cards usually come with a zero-interest or low-interest promotional period.

-To consolidate debt with a balance transfer card, you apply for the card, and if you’re approved you transfer your other balances onto it.
-If you pay those balances off before the promotional period expires all the money you pay will go toward the principal.
+To consolidate debt with a balance transfer card, you apply for the card, and if you’re approved, you transfer your other balances onto it.
+If you pay those balances off before the promotional period expires, all the money you pay will go toward the principal.
 That can save you a substantial amount on interest.

 ⚠️ If you don’t pay off the balances before the promotional period ends, you’ll be right back to high interest payments.